kkontuc/CHARIS_Assembler/README.md

 The **MIPS_CHARIS_assembler.sh** is a shell script, written to assemble MIPS instructions to object code.
 CHARIS is a processor, designed and implemented as project of the _"ACE312 - Computer Organization"_, summer semester course, Technical University of Crete.
 It is an implementation of a subset from the MIPS instruction set.

-The bash code is provided with a test file - _"test.mipsasbl"_.
+The bash code is provided with a test file - _"test.mipsasm"_.
 You can run it on linux shell with:
 ```
 ./MIPS_CHARIS_assembler.sh test.mipsasm
 ```